DPRIYATHAM/advent-of-cyber-2023/README.md

 🔍 Join us day by day as A93N7_V1KRAM faces and overcomes obstacles, sharing his experiences from the Advent of Cyber 2023.
 Witness the journey of camaraderie, problem-solving, and ultimate success.

 Ready to unravel the details?
-Dive into each day's account to discover how A93N7_V1KRAM navigated the complexities and triumphed alongside McHoneyBell.
+Dive into each day's account to discover how A93N7_V1KRAM navigated the complexities and triumphed alongside McHoneyBell by solving the Advent of Cyber 2023 by **Try Hack Me**.

 *Hang-On, other day's walkthroughs waiting in the Local Machine, will be pushed to git soon.